ahmadhfs/Python/Basic Functions/README.txt

-This Folder contains functions built from scratch
+This Folder contains functions were built from scratch